Social Action, Responsibility and Heroism Act 2015

 The Social Action, Responsibility and Heroism Act 2015 (Note: Sometimes abbreviated as SARAH or Sarah.
 Not to be confused with Sarah's Law.) (c.
-3) is an Act of the Parliament of the United Kingdom.
+3) is an act of the Parliament of the United Kingdom.

-The Social Action, Responsibility and Heroism Bill was introduced to the House of Commons as a Government bill by the Secretary of State for Justice, Chris Grayling on 12 June 2014, and given the Royal Assent on 12 February 2015, coming into force as the Social Action, Responsibility and Heroism Act 2015 on 13 April 2015.
+The Social Action, Responsibility and Heroism Bill was introduced to the House of Commons as a government bill by the Secretary of State for Justice, Chris Grayling on 12 June 2014, and given royal assent on 12 February 2015, coming into force as the Social Action, Responsibility and Heroism Act 2015 on 13 April 2015.